mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_asyncio.rst

    cd ~/ros2_tutorials_preamble/python
    python -m minimalist_async.async_await_example

 Which will result in something like shown below.
-The function is stochastic so it might take more or less to and the order of the tasks ending might also be different.
+The function is stochastic so it might take more or less time to return and the order of the tasks ending might also be different.

 However, in the :code:`await` framework, the results will **ALWAYS** be processed in the order that was specified by the :code:`await`, **EVEN WHEN THE OTHER TASK ENDS FIRST**, as in the example below.
 This is neither good nor bad, it will be proper for some cases and not proper for others.

+We can also see that both tasks are running concurrently until :code:`task2` finishes, then only :code:`task1` is executed.

 .. code-block:: console
-   :emphasize-lines: 21,22
+   :emphasize-lines: 13,20,21,22

    Awaiting results...
    task1 retry needed (roll = 0.36896762068176037 > 0.1).